Culture of Brazil

-As consequence of three centuries of colonization by the Portuguese empire, the core of Brazilian culture is derived from the culture of Portugal.
+As consequence of three centuries of colonization by the Portuguese empire, many aspects of Brazilian culture are derived from the culture of Portugal.
 The numerous Portuguese inheritances include the language, cuisine items such as rice and beans and feijoada, the predominant religion and the colonial architectural styles.
-These aspects, however, were influenced by African and Indigenous American traditions, as well as those from other Western European countries.
+These aspects, however, were influenced by African and Indigenous traditions, as well as those from other Western European countries.
 Some aspects of Brazilian culture are contributions of Italian, Spaniard, German, Japanese and other European immigrants.
-Amerindian people and Africans played a large role in the formation of Brazilian language, cuisine, music, dance and religion.
+Amerindian people and Africans also played an important role in the formation of Brazilian language, cuisine, music, dance and religion.

 This diverse cultural background has helped show off many celebrations and festivals that have become known around the world, such as the Brazilian Carnival and the Bumba Meu Boi.
-The colourful culture creates an environment that makes Brazil a popular destination for many tourists each year, around over 1 million.
+The colourful culture creates an environment that makes Brazil a popular destination for tourists, who visit over 1 million annually.